A Walk to Remember: Accolades

+Home media

-Home mediaA Walk to Remember was released by Warner Home Video on DVD on July 9, 2002.
+A Walk to Remember was released by Warner Home Video on DVD on July 9, 2002.
 The DVD contains two commentaries, one featuring Shane West, Mandy Moore, and director Adam Shankman; the second featuring screenwriter Karen Janszen and author Nicholas Sparks.
 Also included is the music video for Moore's single "Cry", and the film's theatrical trailer.
 A "Family-Edited Version" was later released on December 24, 2002.

+Shout Factory released the film on Blu-ray on December 13, 2022.

 In other media

-In the HBO television series Entourage, the character of Vincent Chase was credited as having a small supporting role in the film.
-In the fictional Entourage universe, Chase has an on-set relationship with Moore during the filming of A Walk to Remember.
+In the HBO television series Entourage, the character of Vincent Chase (Adrien Grenier) was credited as having a small supporting role in the film.
+In the fictional Entourage universe, Chase had an on-set relationship with Moore during the filming of A Walk to Remember.

+Remake

+In 2022, Moore said that she would love to see a new version of A Walk to Remember and she envisions Olivia Rodrigo playing the character she had played.

+On March 1, 2025, Monarch Media confirmed that a remake is officially in development.